pycon-mentored-sprints/community-handbook/docs/participants/02-asking-questions.md

 Yes.
 Always yes.
 Just ask it.

-> Is anyone here good at Flask / VSCode ?
+> Is anyone here good at Flask / VSCode?

 There are two problems with this question:

 This kind of question does not manage to pique anyone's interest, so you're less likely to get an answer overall.
-On the other hand, a question like "Is it possible to get VSCode to automatically compile SCSS into CSS files" is much more likely to be interesting to someone.
-Sometimes, the best answers come from someone who does not already know the answer, but who finds the question interesting enough to go search for the answer on your behalf.
+On the other hand, a question like "Is it possible to get VSCode to compile SCSS into CSS files automatically" is much more likely to be interesting to someone.
+Sometimes, the best answers come from someone who does not already know the answer but finds the question interesting enough to search for the answer on your behalf.
 When you qualify your question by first asking if someone is good at something, you are filtering out potential answerers.
-Not only are people bad at judging their own skill at something, but the truth is that even someone who has zero experience with the framework you're having trouble with might still be of excellent help to you.
+Not only are people bad at judging their skill at something, but the truth is that even someone who has zero experience with the framework you're having trouble with might still be of excellent help to you.
 So instead of asking if someone is good at something, ask your question right away.

 > My code doesn't work

-This isn't a question, and it provides absolutely no context or information.
+This isn't a question, and it provides no context or information.
 Depending on the moods of the people that are around, you may even find yourself ignored.
 Don't be offended by this - try again with a better question.

 ## Examining Tracebacks

-Usually, the first sign of trouble is that when you run your code, it raises an exception.
-For beginning programmers, the traceback that's generated for the exception may feel overwhelming and discouraging at first.
-However, in time, most developers start to appreciate the extensive information contained in the traceback as it helps them track down the error in their code.
-So, don't panic and take a moment to carefully review the information provided to you.
+Usually, the first sign of trouble is that it raises an exception when you run your code.
+For beginning programmers, the traceback generated for the exception may feel overwhelming and discouraging at first.
+However, in time, most developers start to appreciate the extensive information in the traceback as it helps them track down the error in their code.
+So, don't panic and take a moment to review the information provided to you carefully.

 ### Reading the traceback